Rebates and vouchers

 No-cost energy-saving tips

-There are many simple, no-cost things you can do around the house to reduce your energy bills and your utility bills.
+There are many free and simple things you can do around your home to use energy more efficiently and cut your energy bills.

 Find your way around your bill

-Knowing how to read your bill and understand the amount of energy you use can help you spot problems with your service.
-It’s also helpful when shopping around to get a better deal.
+Knowing how to read your bill and understand the amount of energy you use can help you spot problems and find ways to save.

 Energy Made Easy - How to read your bill